kareem8996/kareem8996/README.md

 ## Achievements

 ## Interests
-In my free time, I enjoy exploring new AI algorithms and techniques, participating in AI competitions, and contributing to open-source projects.
+In my free time, I enjoy exploring new AI algorithms and techniques, participating in AI competitions.
 I'm also passionate about the intersection of AI with other fields such as healthcare, finance, and robotics.

 ## Contact
 - Email: kareem.abouelseoud@hotmail.com